ethanthoma/personal-website/posts/llms_dont_make_sense.md

-# LLMs Suck
+# LLMs don't make sense

-Picture two computers.
+Picture two computers, Timmy and Billy.

-They can send little signals to each other over the so called "network".

-We know computers have more information than what is communicated over the network.
-Could be a lot of internal information, a lot of processing, etc.

-Now imagine you are trying to train a neural network.
-The goal?
-To emulate a computer.
-The data?
-Whatever is sent over the network...
+These two can communicate.
+They send little signals, bit by bit.

+Now, imagine that you can't access these computers.
+In fact, you don't even know what they can do.
+They might not even be computers!
+All you can see, is the network and its traffic between them.

+A couple bits from Timmy, a couple bits from Billy.

+And you decide, you also want to talk to Timmy or Billy.
+You also want to join communicate in this network.
+You have all their communications.
+So what do you do?

+Well, lets train a neural network.
+We don't know exactly what Timmy and Billy are, so we can approximate them.
+And off you go to train it.

+And it works.
+A little bit.
+You can "talk" to them, and they reply.
+And your data grows.
+And you train bigger models.
+You use more compute.

-You may be an optimist.
+Now, you may be an optimist.
 Fair.
-I am not though.
-I simply cannot see how the network will become a general purpose computer from looking at network data.
+I'm not though.
+You might think if we just get more data, more compute, we can emulate a Timmy or Billy.
+But can you?
+Do you really think, you will emulate a computer?
+Just from network data?
+I don't.

+Computers are complex beasts, that we have made efficient and optimized to perform the computer things it does.
+Sure, a one trillion parameter model might be to do computer-like things.
+But would it ever be a computer?
+Would more parameters make it a computer?
+How many orders of magnitude more compute would you need to make it 90% as good?

 And for that reason, I don't see how LLMs will learn to be AGI by looking at text.

-## The Human Experience

-> "How does an LLM walk in my shoes for day?"
+## Language Modeling is a Subtask

+The language modeling part of a Large Language Model is a subtask.

+A necassary condition for AGI, sure, but hardly sufficient.

-Language modeling is a subtask.
-However, I feel like we lost site of this.
+And I think, we lost site of this.

-AGI *would* be able to model language, but language model doesn't need AGI.

-We know this to be true.
-We have Claude and ChatGPT and LLama and so on.
+We know language modeling doesn't need AGI.
+We have Claude and ChatGPT and so on.
 They model language exceptionally well.
+In fact, it feels almost asymptotically close to AGI.
+If anything, the [ChatGPT paper](https://arxiv.org/pdf/2001.08361) almost implies this.
+If we keep scaling, we will get better at language modeling.
-It feels almost asymptotically close to AGI, but it won't get there.
-Scaling a transformer model to trillions of params does not give you sentience, it gives you a big compute bill for a great token guesser.
+But it won't get to AGI.
+It gives you a big compute bill for a great token guesser.

-Don't get me wrong, language modeling is useful.
-Really useful.
+Language modeling is useful.
 That's why the industry is throwing billions at it.
 But it is not the final boss.
 You know what the real language "model" is?

-Literally any person.
+You.
+Me.
+Literally anyone.

-That's because the actual goal is the human.
-You want to model the language maker, not predict the language maker's next move.
+The real goal of language modeling is to model the language maker, a human, not just predict the language maker's next move.
 These are **not the same**.

+## The Human Experience

+> "You never really understand a person until you consider things from his point of
+> view, until you climb inside of his skin and walk around in it."

-Part of this comes from text being a terrible communication protocol.
-So much is missed, so much is conveyed through other mediums like body language and facial expressions and tone and so on.
-Theres a reason people still struggle with communication in their adulthood.
-It's hard.
-It's hard for humans who have the human experience.
-To propose that a model can model human experience from text is insane to me.
+One of the main reasons language modeling is not the gateway drug to AGI, is because text is a terrible communication protocol.
+So much is missed.
+So much information is simply lost.
+So much is conveyed through other mediums like body language and facial expressions and tone and so on.

-Humans already have a human experience, and even with other mediums such as voice, I don't think humans are all that capable of modeling the experience of another.
+Communication is hard.
+Even for humans!
+And humans have the human experience.
+They're literally built for human-interaction.
+To propose that a model can model human experience from text is frankly, insane to me.
-And we come with the best pre-training for it too!

-The best for a human to experience the experience of another is to literally engage in the same experiences.
-Yes, read the same things, but also do the same things, say the same things, match your senses to theirs.
-Fundamentally, you need to have a similar sensory experience.
+And I think there are two issues at hand.
+One, the lack of human experience for model.
+The best way for a human to learn another's human experience is to literally engage in the same experiences.
+Yes, that includes reading the same things, but also means to do the same things, say the same things, match your senses to theirs.
+Fundamentally, you need to have a **similar sensory experience**.

+This is why multi-modality is important.
+But also, not sufficient.
+Models need to adapt and interact.
+We need models that can put small Legos into their mouth.

 **Humans perceive first then communicate!**

+The second issue is implicit knowledge.
+Humans, as we grow and age, engage with others and are taught by others.
+We develop values, norms, and cultural commonsense.
+These affect what we know and what we say.
+They are apart of why text is a terrible medium.
+Admittedly, there have been large efforts to combat this, especially across modalities.

+In my mind, the solution will be in two parts.
+First, adding socially implied knowledge to the model, probably through a test-time learning with a surprise mechanism (i.e. when model expectations deviate from observations).
+Secondly, a value store/system, that allows models to represent what they value and by how much.
+Which leads me to...

-## Values and RL
+## Values and Reinforcement Learning

-> "Reinforcement learning: I used to rule the world..."
+> "I used to rule the world..."

 Reinforcement learning (RL) was king for much of 2000s.
-Before AlexNet's big run and the eventual transformer hegemony, RL was the coolest kid of the block.
+Before AlexNet's big run and the eventual transformer hegemony, RL was the coolest kid on the block.
 And I think, it will outlive deep conv-nets and transformers.

-Value systems are an integral part of decision making.
-Economics captures this part of us, at least partially (and why I think it and game theory are important for machine learning research).
-You may like fruit A more than fruit B (or you're like me who doesn't really eat fruit) but after giving you _x_ fruit A, you will probably want fruit B more...
+**Value systems are an integral part of decision making**.
+Economics captures this part of us, at least partially; it's why I think economics and game theory are important for machine learning research.
+You may like fruit A more than fruit B (or you're like me who doesn't really like fruit) but after giving you _x_ fruit A, you will probably want fruit B more...

-And this is important.
-Really important.
+And this is important, in my opinion.
+In fact, I think it's really important.
 OpenAI knows that there is a base entropy in language modeling.
 You know that too.
-Think about it.
-You probably can guess what someone you're close to would say if you text them.
+You could probably can guess what someone you're close to would say if you text them.
 But would that change if they were more stressed?
 What if they normally like your texts but today they got hammered by a bunch of people asking them the same thing?

-I find the smartest someone is, philosophically not academically, the more self-consistent their value system tends to be.
-The decisions we make are heavily influenced by multiple factors like emotion our values.
-How your values changed affect how you interact with the environment, including communication, which can not be predicted on average, like a LLM tries to do.

-I don't think we want an average-predicting model, we want AGI, something I hope is a bit better than the average person.
+The decisions we make are heavily influenced by our values.
+And they change.
+They change by whims and emotions and our environment.
+They impact what we say and do.
+And most importantly, its variance will give a base entropy to our language modeling.

+RL can do this for us.
+RL has done this for us, in part.
+Sure, it's reward based, but aren't we?
+Food makes us happy, exercise too, as well as being socially accepted.
+A lot of our reward networks are biologically ingrained and in the context of RL, will likely require us to specify very targeted reward systems.

+We need to let our models interact with the environment, and update their knowledge and values.
+RL will hand us that on a silver platter.
+There are beautiful papers out there that explore it too.
+Some papers like the [Worldformer](https://arxiv.org/pdf/2106.09608) show us that we can update our knowledge and operate over it "live".
+I hope many more researchers explore this path.

 ## Architecture is King